unchartedsoftware/aperture-tiles/docs/src/docs/installation/readme.md

 ####<a name="compiling"></a>Compiling the Aperture Tiles Projects

-Before you compile the Aperture Tiles source code, you must install the ApertureJS project.
-Run the `mvn install` command in the *aperture* folder in the aperture subdirectory of the ApertureJS root directory.
+Before you compile the Aperture Tiles source code, you must install the Aperture JS project.
+Run the `mvn install` command in the *aperture* folder in the aperture subdirectory of the Aperture JS root directory.

-Once the ApertureJS installation is complete, run the `mvn install` command again, this time in the root Aperture Tiles directory.
+Once the Aperture JS installation is complete, run the `mvn install` command again, this time in the root Aperture Tiles directory.
 This will compile all the project components and install .jar files for each project into your local maven repostitory on your build machine.

 ##<a name="next-steps"></a>Next Steps